Beyond hypergraph acyclicity: limits of tractability for pseudo-Boolean optimization: Tractability beyond hypergraph acyclicity for pseudo-Boolean optimization

 \section{Tractability beyond hypergraph acyclicity for pseudo-Boolean optimization}

-In this section, we move beyond acyclic hypergraphs and identify more general classes of binary polynomial optimization problems that are solvable in polynomial time.
+In this section, we move beyond hypergraph acyclicity and obtain new sufficient conditions under which the pseudo-Boolean polytope admits a polynomial-size extended formulation.
 In a recent work~\cite{dPKha23}, the authors introduce the pseudo-Boolean polytope, a generalization of the multilinear polytope that enables them to unify and extend all prior results on the existence of polynomial-size extended formulations for the convex hull of the feasible region of binary polynomial optimization problems of degree at least three.
 In particular, given a signed hypergraph $H=(V,S)$, the authors prove that if the underlying hypergraph of $H$ is $\beta$-acyclic, then $\PBP(H)$ has an extended formulation of size polynomial in $|V|,|S|$.
 Recall that a \emph{$\beta$-cycle} of length $\ell$ for some $\ell \ge 3$ in a hypergraph $G$ is a sequence $v_1, e_1, v_2, e_2, \dots , v_\ell, e_\ell, v_1$ such that $v_1, v_2, \dots , v_\ell$ are distinct nodes, $e_1, e_2, \dots , e_\ell$ are distinct edges, and $v_i$ belongs to $e_{i-1}, e_i$ and no other $e_j$ for all $i = 1, \dots , \ell$, where $e_0 = e_\ell$.
 A hypergraph is \emph{$\beta$-acyclic} if it does not contain any $\beta$-cycles.

 \begin{theorem} \cite{dPKha23} Let $H=(V,S)$ be a signed hypergraph of rank $r$ whose underlying hypergraph is $\beta$-acyclic.
 Then the pseudo-Boolean polytope $\PBP(H)$ has a polynomial-size extended formulation with at most $O(r|S||V|)$ variables and inequalities.
 Moreover, all coefficients and right-hand side constants in the extended formulation are $0,\pm 1$. \end{theorem}